terrylinooo/githuber-md/README.txt

 == Copyright ==

-Githuber MD, Copyright 2018 TerryL.in
+WP Githuber MD, Copyright 2018 TerryL.in
-Githuber is distributed under the terms of the GNU GPL
+WP Githuber MD is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by